fair-acc/gr-flowgraph/README.md

 gr-flowgraph as well supports many native [GNU Radio](https://wiki.gnuradio.org) blocks.

-This project was created, because there are various use-cases for which a native python code generation via `gnuradio-companion` (creation of standalone C++ application) is not sufficient:
+This project was created because there are various use-cases for which a native python code generation via `gnuradio-companion` (creation of standalone C++ application) is not sufficient:

 - There is a host application which runs/controls the flowgraph.
 - The host application whould be able to start/stop/reload the flowgraph, without restarting itself.